 In 2013 31 million lost workdays in the UK were attributed to musculoskeletal conditions, compared with 27 million for minor illnesses like coughs and colds and 15 million for stress and anxiety.
 We are all living longer and working longer so we need a system that promotes economic independence, health and wellbeing and productivity throughout life.

 The Musculoskeletal (MSK) Health in the Workplace Project aims to prevent work loss caused by musculoskeletal problems.
 There has been much focus on health protection but the problems remain.
-There is a need for a different approach that brings together health promotion and health protection along with health management with a focus on being proactive rather than reactive; enabling managers and employees to achieve this; and empowering people to self-care and self-manage their MSK condition.
+There is a need for a different approach that brings together health promotion and health protection along with health management with a focus on being proactive rather than reactive; enabling managers and employees to achieve this; and empowering people to and self-manage their MSK condition.

 The management of MSK problems needs to focus on getting people back to functioning in order for them to stay in or return to work.
 Early intervention, rehabilitation and return to work support are all ways of achieving this.